humbertovarona/QualisFox/README.md

 # QualisFox

-Extensión de Firefox para determinar el Qualis de una revista científica (muestra)
+Firefox extension to determine the Qualis of a scientific journal (sample)

 # Description